harshad-kadam/Apigee-Interview-Preparation-Notes/README.md

 > think answer's proper format in mind then answer | if the questions already learnt you can directly answer
 > something not clear then ask questions to interviwer
 > technical rounds-speak slowly & HR rounds- speak harshly
-> dont think much about inverviews just appear for its process.
+> dont think much about inverviews just appear it as a process.
 > Review the Job Description properly.
 Tailor your responses to that align with the job description.
 > dont under-estimate Preparing responses to common interview questions related to your field, such as your strengths and weaknesses, previous experiences, and why you're interested in the role. keep stories ready from past experiences(it build confidence in your responses).
 > Research about the Company[linked in, Compnay portal & glassdoor reviews]